-The spread of strep throat can be reduced by good hand washing, especially after coughing and sneezing and before preparing food or eating.
-People with sore throats should be seen by a healthcare provider who can perform tests to find out whether the illness is strep throat.
-If the test result shows strep throat, the person should stay home from work, school, or daycare until 24 hours after taking an antibiotic.
+You can stop the spread of strep throat by good hand washing, especially after coughing and sneezing and before preparing food or eating.
+If you have a sore throat, you should be seen by a healthcare provider who can perform tests to find out whether the illness is strep throat.
+If the test result shows strep throat, you should stay home from work, school, or daycare until 24 hours after taking an antibiotic.

 I've had strep throat before and was treated with antibiotics.
 Can I get it again?

 Yes.
-Although antibodies may protect those who have had previous strep infections, there are so many different strains of this organism that being immune to all of them is unlikely.
-Therefore, someone could potentially get strep throat again and again.
+Although antibodies may protect those who have had previous strep infections, there are so many different strains of the bacteria that it is unlikely you will be immune to all of them.
+You can potentially get strep throat again and again.
 The best way to decrease the risk of transmission to others is to minimize close contact with others when ill and wash hands often and thoroughly with soap and water or alcohol-based hand scrub.

 What is an ASO test and how is it used to detect a strep infection?

-Are there other types of streptococci that can cause a sore throat?
+Are there other types of strep bacteria that can cause a sore throat?

 Is there anything else I should know?